Despite what many people think, the effects of stress on your body and well-being are not all bad.

-Having established that there are two types of stress, good and bad, we will now briefly examine the effects of stress on the body by them both.
+Having established that there are two types of stress, good and bad, we will now briefly examine how both affect the body.

-Effects Of Stress On The Body And Your Well Being
+Effects Of Stress On The Body And Your Well-Being

 Good Stress And Its Effects

-Bad Stress And Its Effects
+Bad Stress And Its Effects on Your Body

 Hear From Bill Tehoy President of CTRL Stress

-Bill is a worldwide expert in stress reduction.
+Bill is an expert in stress reduction.

-- Elder Care Stress
+Elder Care Stress

 We will teach you:

-- How to relieve or eradicate the stress connected with specific situations (exams, conferences, visits to the doctor, and so on.)
+How to relieve or eradicate the stress connected with specific situations (exams, conferences, visits to the doctor, and so on.)

-- Reduce stress from the every day life
+Reduce stress in your every day life